Big Update On Broken Hardys’ WWE Plans: Jeff Hardy Spills Beans On ROH Deal

 — #BROKEN Matt Hardy (@MATTHARDYBRAND) March 12, 2017

-Additionally, Cageside Seats wrote last week that Matt Hardy’s wife Reby went on an extended Twitter rant, complaining about how Impact had supposedly tried to sue the Broken Hardys for using their familiar gimmicks in ROH.
+Additionally, Cageside Seats wrote last week that Matt Hardy’s wife, Reby, went on an extended Twitter rant, complaining about how Impact had supposedly tried to sue the Broken Hardys for using their familiar gimmicks in ROH.

 Jeff Hardy shared some information to SEScoops about the current situation with his and Matt’s Broken Universe, and how Impact refuses to let them use their gimmicks elsewhere.